Phileo Damansara MRT station: Services

-Phileo Damansara is between Pusat Bandar Damansara and TTDI stations on the MRT Kajang Line.
-In the future, Bukit Kiara will become the new adjacent station in place of Pusat Bandar Damansara.
-Frequencies are usually every 8 minutes at a minimum, but may vary between 4 and 10 minutes.
+Phileo Damansara is between and (TTDI) stations on the MRT Kajang Line.
+A future in-fill station called i being planned between Phileo Damansara and Pusat Bandar Damansara, which will also be an interchange with the future MRT Circle Line.
+Train frequencies are as high as 4 minutes during peak hours, or as low as 10 minutes during non-peak hours.
 This applies to trains in both directions.
-Sometimes, trains may begin or end their service at Phileo Damansara, (Note: During disruptions, trains would terminate at Phileo Damansara, confirming that it is a legitimate point of reversal.) with a maximum of two trains to be stabled at Phileo Damansara siding.
+Sometimes, trains may begin or end their service at Phileo Damansara, (Note: During disruptions, trains would terminate at Phileo Damansara, confirming that it is a legitimate point of reversal.) with a maximum of two trains to be stabled at sidings near the station.

 Connections

-When Kajang Line services began, two feeder bus services started running, linking the station with several residential areas in the northern part of Petaling Jaya (south and west of the station) and the University of Malaya.
-These feeder buses operate from entrance A. Frequencies of these buses vary from time to time, but are generally every 15 to 20 minutes on average.
+When Kajang Line services began, two feeder bus services started running, linking the station with several residential areas in the northern part of central Petaling Jaya (south and west of the station) and the University of Malaya.
+These feeder buses operate from Entrance A. The frequencies of these buses vary from time to time, but are generally every 15 to 20 minutes on average.